Emotional Shutdown, Numbness, and Dissociation

 • Going “blank” during stress or conflict

-• Knowing you should care, but not feeling it
+• Knowing you should care—but not feeling it

 What Is Emotional Shutdown?

-This can feel like:
+It can look and feel like:

 • Flatness or emptiness

-• Difficulty crying or accessing sadness
+• Difficulty crying or feeling sadness

 • Reduced joy or excitement